 Cystitis can be a very embarrassing and painful condition, however if you’ve been suffering from cystitis it may be reassuring to know that you’re not alone.
 In fact cystitis affects nearly every woman during her lifetime, with around 1 in 5 experiencing recurrent episodes.

 Cystitis is inflammation of the bladder and is usually a mild condition, although it sometimes requires antibiotic treatment to bring it under control.
 However, occasionally the infection can travel up into the kidneys, so it’s important to be aware of what the typical symptoms of cystitis are.

 The most common symptom of cystitis is pain while passing water.
 This can vary from a slight discomfort to a burning sting.
 It can also create the feeling of needing to use the toilet frequently and urine may be cloudy and blood stained.

 Cystitis is caused by infection in the urine.
 Active medical treatment of cystitis usually involves taking an antibiotic.

 Most of the infections causing cystitis in the UK are cured with the antibiotic trimethoprim.
 There is some antibiotic resistance to trimethoprim, however it remains effective in 90% of cases.
 Read in full

 Trimethoprim is the antibiotic most widely used by GPs to treat cystitis (urinary infections, urinary tract infections, UTIs).
 Most GPs prescribe a 3-day course of trimethoprim, although 5-day courses and even 1-day courses are sometimes prescribed.
 Read in full

 Dr Fox carries out online consultations for cystitis for women who are prone to water infections.
-The antibiotic Trimethoprim is supplied on prescription and dispensed and posted from our partner NHS pharmacy.
+The antibiotic trimethoprim is supplied on prescription and dispensed and posted from our UK pharmacy.